SteveUpton/steveupton.github.io/source/_posts/2014-01-03-learning-russian-part-2.markdown

 tags: language, russian
 ---

-More updates on my efforts to learn Russian.
+More updates on my efforts to learn Russian between September and December.
 Check out [part 1]({% post_url 2013-09-24-learning-russian-part-1 %}) here.

 <!-- more -->